jumpingjoy/watchnationpro/index.md

 ### ✅No. 5 Huawei GT 2
 {% include image.html img="huawei-gt-2.webp" align="right" %}

-<a href="https://www.watchnationpro.com/huawei-gt-2-review">Huawei GT 2</a> is the successor of Huawei GT, is apt for people who look for fitness tracking and sporty style.
-Coming with a price tag between $250 to $279 and loaded with its Lite OS, Huawei has added some more features that are missing in Huawei GT.
-The Kirin Chip supports fitness tracking well and the built in GPS feature is excellent.
-The fitness features like heart rate monitoring sensor is on par to the industry standards.
-The sleep tracking and stress management tracking are also pretty good.
+<a href="https://www.watchnationpro.com/huawei-gt-2-review">Huawei GT 2</a> is the **successor of Huawei GT**, is apt for people who look for fitness tracking and sporty style.
+Coming with a **price tag between $250 to $279** and loaded with **Lite OS**, Huawei has added some more features that are missing in Huawei GT.
+The **Kirin Chip** supports fitness tracking well and the built in GPS feature is excellent.
+The fitness features like **heart rate monitoring sensor is on par** to the industry standards.
+The **sleep tracking** and **stress management tracking are also pretty good**.

 {% include section-ad.html image="CTA-best-price.png" alt="Click for best price" width="" url="https://geni.us/wnphuaweigt2" blank="true" %}

-As it has 5 ATM water resistance, Swimming and swim tracking is another option you can enjoy with this watch.
-Above all, this model is greatly praised for its battery life (around two weeks of battery life).
+Huawei GT 2 is tested to have **5 ATM water resistance** and has **swimming and swim tracking features** is another option you can enjoy with this watch.
+Above all, this model is **highly appreciated for its battery life (around two weeks of battery life)**.

 <b>Pricing</b>
 <div class="w3-light-grey"><div class="w3-container w3-green" style="width:80%">8.0 Rating</div></div>